AbhilashaRavichander/NLI_StressTest/index.md

 Stress tests offer sanity checks for Natural Language Inference models.

+Neural models perform well on standard datasets for NLI.
+Few “difficult” cases in traditional evaluation can result in an optimistic estimate of model performance.
+We would like an evaluation that rewards a systems ability to make real inferential decisions instead of pattern-matching behaviour.
+We would also like to correlate model errors to well-defined phenomena to understand strengths and weaknesses.
+Stress tests provide such a phenomenon-by-phenomemon evaluation.

+We recommend that these stress tests be used to supplement traditional evaluation on the MultiNLI dataset.

 ### What Stress Tests Do You Currently Support?

 We currently support six stress tests : antonymy, numerical reasoning, word overlap, negation, length mismatch and noise.